Abnormal Hair Growth

-Naevoid hypertrichosis is an unusual form of hypertrichosis where a solitary circumscribed area of hair growth occurs.
+Naevoid hypertrichosis is unusual hypertrichosis where a solitary circumscribed area of hair growth occurs.

-Naevoid hypertrichosis can occur at birth or appear later in life and the symptoms can vary from hairy ears, tail, a pronounced unicule or excessive growth of the beard in females and males alike.
+Naevoid hypertrichosis can occur at birth or appear later in life, and the symptoms can vary from hairy ears and tail to a pronounced unique or excessive beard growth in females and males alike.

-Finally, congenital lanuginosa hypertrichosis is a very rare form of hypertrichosis with only about 50 cases reported worldwide since the Middle Ages.
+Finally, congenital lanuginosa hypertrichosis is a sporadic form of hypertrichosis, with only about 50 cases reported worldwide since the Middle Ages.

-The currently available treatment methods include cosmetic procedures (whitening, trimming, shaving, waxing, waxing, chemical depilatories and electro-surgical hair removal) and depilation with light and laser sources.
+Available treatment methods include cosmetic procedures (whitening, trimming, shaving, waxing, chemical depilatories, and electro-surgical hair removal) and depilation with light and laser sources.

 Laser-assisted hair removal is the most effective long-term hair removal method currently available.

-The lack of comparative data makes it difficult to choose the most effective system to end this condition, however, although the color contrast between the epidermis and the hair will determine the type of laser to use.
+The lack of comparative data makes it challenging to choose the most effective system to end this condition; however, the color contrast between the epidermis and the hair will determine the type of laser.